Much like fixing the problems in the healthcare industry, solving the student loan crisis is an incredibly difficult undertaking.

 One example of these divergent interests would be the bankruptcy proposal.
 Many consumer advocates think that restoring bankruptcy protections to student loans would increase lender responsibility, and force them to work with borrowers who are struggling.

 For existing borrowers, adding bankruptcy protections would be a huge win.
 Even though the majority wouldn’t need bankruptcy, having it as a possibility would be a major asset.

 For future students, adding bankruptcy could be a major setback.
-Without the permanence of student debt, many lenders may choose to raise interest rates, and be more strict about requiring cosigners.
+Without the security of student debt that lenders currently enjoy, many lenders may choose to raise interest rates, and be more strict about requiring cosigners.
 This shift could make paying for college more difficult, and limit the ability for some to attend.

 One of the major players in the student loan world is the schools themselves.
 This includes everyone from the Ivy League schools to the for-profits.

 From the schools’ perspective, they want a steady stream of students and an adequate supply of student loans to allow them to continue to raise prices.
 The schools will also want to avoid student crisis solutions that could leave educational institutions responsible for unpaid debt.